 24

 25 Section 2.
 Timeliness of Discipline

 26

 27 If the Agency feels that disciplinary or adverse action is necessary, such action will be initiated

 28 timely after the offense was committed or made known to the Agency, normally within

 29 fourteen (14) days after the conclusion of any investigation.
 If the action is not initiated

 30 within fourteen (14) days after the conclusion of any investigation, the Agency will disclose

 31 the reasons for the delay to the employee and, if represented, the employee's

 32 representative.
 Delays beyond 14 days shall only be for exigent circumstances.

 33

 34

 35 Section 3.
 Definition of "Day"

 36

 37 For the purpose of this Article, the word "day" means calendar day unless otherwise specified.

 38

 39

 40 Section 4.
 Investigations

 41

 42 A. The Agency may conduct an investigation prior to proposing any disciplinary or adverse

 43 action.
 Copies of investigation questions will be provided to the employee and, if

 44 represented, the employee's representative at the outset of the investigatory meeting.

-45
+15

 46 B. If the Agency conducts an investigation, the Union's right to be present will be in accordance 47 with 5 USC 71 and Article 3 of this Agreement.
 48 49 C. If the Agency decides to conduct an investigation, the investigation will normally begin 50 no later than seven (7) days after the Agency became aware of the alleged misconduct.
 51 If the investigation does not begin within seven (7) days after the Agency became aware 52 of the alleged misconduct, the Agency will disclose the reasons for the delay to the 53 employee and, if represented, the employee's representative.
 Delays beyond seven (7) 54 days shall only be for exigent circumstances.
-55 56 D. The Agency shall provide its investigation notes to the employee and, if represented, the employee's representative as soon as possible after the investigation meeting so that the employee/representative can review the notes for accuracy and to provide additional information or rebuttal.
+55 56 D. The Agency shall provide its investigation notes to the employee and, if represented, the 57 employee's representative as soon as possible after the investigation meeting so that the 58 employee/representative can review the notes for accuracy and to provide additional 59 information or rebuttal.
+60 61 62 Section 5.
+Reprimand 63 64 An official reprimand is a written disciplinary action which specifies the reasons for the action.
+65 The reprimand will specify that the employee may be subject to more severe disciplinary action 66 upon any further offense and that a copy of the reprimand will be made a part of both the SSA- 67 7B Extension File or electronic equivalent and the Official Personnel Folder for up to 1 year or 68 as long as an administrative need exists (e.g., litigation, pending disciplinary actions).